 What Beans Can I Use for White Chicken Chili?

-You could use any white bean, but I already buy these for my Northern Beans and Ham Soup and I like the mild, smooth flavor.
+You could use any white bean, but I already buy northern beans for my Northern Beans and Ham Soup and I like the mild, smooth flavor.
 The Harvard Medical School says that consuming beans are a cheap and nutritious way to stay healthy!

 How Do you Thicken White Chicken Chili?